Of all the Scandinavian capitals, Copenhagen has perhaps the best year-round climate, with plenty to do and see in every season.

 - Visit Copenhagen in December if you want a double dose of cosiness and Christmas markets.

 Want an even better idea of when to go?
 Here’s a handy month-by-month guide to the best time to visit Copenhagen!
+For easy traveling around Copenhagen, you can also look at this hop-on hop-off bus that goes around the Classic Copenhagen Route.

 Of course you’ll get snow (or slush), plus short days, freezing temperatures and icy winds, but there’s no better time to visit than January if you want to experience authentic Danish hygge.